ToledoEM/duckdns_esp32/readme.md

 ### 3. Flashing the Code

-1. Open the `esp32duckdns_withapi$version.ino` file in the Arduino IDE or a compatible editor like VS Code with the PlatformIO extension.
+1. Open `firmware/esp32duckdns_v6.ino` in the Arduino IDE or a compatible editor like VS Code.
 2. Select your ESP32 board from the `Tools` > `Board` menu.
 3. Select the correct COM port under the `Tools` > `Port` menu.
 4. Click the "Upload" button.

 ---